houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 ## 1. Backreferences

-Backreferences allow us to refer to submatches of previously defined capturing groups in any JavaScript regular expression.
+Backreferences allow us to refer to submatches of previously defined [capturing groups](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Capturing_group "capturing groups") in any JavaScript regular expression.
+A backreference matches the same string as its group.
+It refers to the same submatch.

 Syntactically, a capturing group looks like `(pattern)` in some parent regular expression `/...(pattern).../`.
 Suppose that a string M matches `/...(pattern).../`.
 In such a case, the capturing group `(pattern)` segments (i.e. captures) a substring (of M) that matches its defined pattern.
 That substring is called the capturing group's submatch.